Reservation poverty: Problematic behaviors

 The rate of violent crime on reservations is more than twice the national average.
 Although not heavily studied, gang violence is a problem on the Navajo and Pine Ridge Reservations.
-The extent to such activity on other reservations is a topic for future inquiry, although almost one fourth of a national sample of reservation residents report gang activity in their communities.
+Almost one fourth of a national sample of reservation residents report gang activity in their communities.

 The use of drugs, alcohol, and cigarettes on reservations is also higher than national averages.
 This is especially true among youth, with the rate of youth drug use among reservation populations more than twice that of the general population.
-The suicide rate among reservation residents is twice that of the general population, suggesting the troubling psychological impact of living in areas of extreme and concentrated poverty.
-In fact, among youth ages 15–24, suicide is the leading cause of death on reservations.
+The suicide rate among reservation residents is also twice that of the general population, and suicide is the leading cause of death on reservations among youth aged 15–24.

 Government assistance

 Types of assistance

 Reservation residents are eligible for all federal social assistance programs, including Temporary Aid for Needy Families (TANF), Supplemental Security Income (SSI), and food stamp programs.
 In addition, Food Distribution on Indian Reservations (FDPIR), often called "commodities," provides in-kind handouts of food.
 This program is the result of treaties established in the nineteenth and twentieth centuries that included provisions that the government would provide food and shelter for tribal members.
 Each reservation has a commodities office, from which monthly food supplies are given out.

 Unfortunately, this food tends to be nonperishable, heavy on simple starches, and nutritionally deficient, thus contributing to high rates of obesity and diabetes on reservations.
 Public assistance does not effectively reduce poverty on the reservation.
 Although it may keep many families from being completely unable to survive, it does not build economies, reinstitute cultural institutions, or create a source of pride for reservation residents.